Ratskeller: North America

-American establishments tend to spell the word as Rathskeller to avoid similarity with the word rat.

-Das Deutsche Haus Ratskeller restaurant in Indianapolis received historic landmark status.
-Now called the Athenaeum, it has served Bavarian fare since 1894.
+The Athenæum (Das Deutsche Haus) Ratskeller restaurant in Indianapolis, known as the Athenaeum, received historic landmark status and has served Bavarian cuisine since 1894.

 The California Hall (formerly Das Deutches Haus) was built in 1912 in San Francisco and had a Rathskeller restaurant in the basement.

-The Rathskeller in Boston was a famous rock and roll club from 1974 to 1997, a locus of Boston alternative rock, hosting local bands such as The Cars and Pixies as well as many other bands such as The Police and Metallica before they achieved breakthrough fame.
+The Rathskeller in Boston was a famous rock and roll club from 1974 to 1997, a locus of Boston's alternative rock scene, hosting local bands like The Cars and Pixies as well as many other bands such as The Police and Metallica before they achieved breakthrough fame.

-The Minnesota State Capitol, completed in 1905, contains a Rathskeller that was recently renovated and restored in 2017.
-The Rathskeller contains 29 painted mottoes in German and was home to a full-service restaurant when it opened in 1905.
-Currently, the Rathskeller is home to a cafe serving legislators and the public.
+The Minnesota State Capitol, completed in 1905, contains a Rathskeller that was renovated in 2017.
+It contains 29 painted German mottoes and currently serves as a cafe.

+The Rathskeller & Gardens, in State College, Pennsylvania, adjacent to the University Park campus of Penn State University, was opened by State College resident, "Pop" Flood, three days after the repeal of Prohibition in 1933.
+In 1934, Flood sold to C.C.
+“Doggie” Alexander, who changed the name to "The All-American Rathskeller", the name that remained with the bar until it closed on January 28, 2018.

 Campus dining

-Many universities and public institutions in the United States and elsewhere have pubs or student center dining facilities located in repurposed basements.
-To market these nontraditional eating locations to students and patrons, many of these are termed "Ratskeller" or some variation thereupon, including:
+Many universities and public institutions have pubs or student center dining facilities located in repurposed basements.
+To market these nontraditional eating locations, many are termed "Ratskeller" or some variation thereof.